w3security/cli/CONTRIBUTING.md

 User-facing documentation is [available on GitBook](https://docs.w3security.io/features/w3security-cli).

 `w3security help` output must also be [edited on GitBook](https://docs.w3security.io/features/w3security-cli/commands).
-Changes will automatically be pulled into Snyk CLI as pull requests.
+Changes will automatically be pulled into w3security CLI as pull requests.

 ## Creating a branch